RAPE CRISIS CENTER VOLUNTEER DESCRIPTION

 Although this process may seem extensive, the nature of this crime and the diverse clients we see necessitates that volunteers are thoroughly screened and trained.
 We feel this process will help us ensure that you receive all you can from this volunteer opportunity.

-Advocates are required to fulfill a minimum commitment of 2 volunteer shifts per month.
+Advocates are required to fulfill a minimum commitment of 3 shifts per month.
 During volunteer shifts, Advocates must be immediately accessible by phone.
 Volunteer shifts are scheduled as follows:

 The primary role of the Advocate is to provide crisis intervention, support, information, and referral for victims of sexual assault and their family members.